We are not a post house.

 Inspiring, ominous, exciting, youthful, fun, soothing, modern, relaxing, clean, nostalgic, ominous, warm, romantic, clean?

 Is it to feel like a film you would watch at the cinema (i.e. ‘cinematic’, ‘filmic’) or more like a factual program?

 This often tells us more than being given specific colour direction like crushing the blacks, desaturating or popping the highlights.

 To see an explanation and examples of the most common “feels” click here.

 Visual references are always appreciated – are there any images or mood boards you can supply which can help our colourist understand what it is that you were going for?

-If you would like further details, check out our blog post on this topic, which includes a link to a handy creative brief checklist!
+If you would like further details, check out our blog post on this topic, which includes a free link to a handy creative brief checklist!

 You can also listen to this 11min podcast episode from Senior Colourist Angela Cerasi: The Art of Colour Grading – Creative Briefs

 OOooo the million dollar question!
 This question has traditionally deterred colour grades being completed outside of a post production facility.
 These days, when our primary viewing platform for advertising and branded content is phones, laptops and devices… reviewing in a large, dark theatrette can be unnecessary and also – out of budget.